rc-iit/AutoML/README.md

 # AutoML practical approaches
-This is the code repository for the paper _AUTOML INSIGHTS - GAINING CONFIDENCE TO OPERATIONALIZE PREDICTIVE MODELS_.
+This is the code repository for the chapter _AUTOML INSIGHTS - GAINING CONFIDENCE TO OPERATIONALIZE PREDICTIVE MODELS_.
 Contains practical approaches for the following AutoML frameworks:
 - Oracle AutoML
 - Auto-sklearn